-In general, if the OCL constraint expressing a similarity rule is a conjunction of subexpressions each expressing an equality relation on a different type of configurable parameter, then it is a good modeling practice to refactor the similarity model by decomposing that similarity rule so that each subexpression becomes an independent similarity rule.
-To reflect this refactoring step in the similarity feature model, we make the feature corresponding to the original similarity rule a non-leaf or-feature and add to that a number of optional subfeatures each associated with one of the OCL subexpressions.
+In general, if the OCL constraint expressing a similarity rule is a conjunction of subexpressions each expressing an equality relation on a different configurable feature, then it is a good modeling practice to refactor the similarity model by decomposing that similarity rule so that each subexpression becomes an independent similarity rule.
+To reflect this refactoring step in the similarity feature model, we make the feature corresponding to the original similarity rule a nonleaf or-feature and add to that a number of optional subfeatures each associated with one of the OCL subexpressions.
 In Figure 6-(b), the two OCL expressions associated with features XtTypeSimilarity and XtSemNumSimilarity are in fact the two subexpressions of the OCL constraint in Figure 6-(a).

-Figure 6: Refactoring of a similarity rule.
+Fig. 6: Refactoring of a similarity rule.